0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-03-server-room-safety-security-consideration-server-room-gdln-unud.md

 An ideal server room should have cooling (AC), ventilation, a UPS, a diesel powered generator, a fire system, ladders or raised floors, a false ceiling, lighting system, environmental monitoring, security construction, in advance a CCTV and alarms, access control systems, data cabinet, cool aisle containment, cabling, and intelligent patching for the server itself.

 Judging from the criteria above GDLN server room is an ideal room server.
 The only problem for GDLN server room is the place, it is not isolated, crowded outside, most of the security is still manual but tight (manual locks).
-It’s not an issue but the security is still moderate not as advance as it is provided with fingertip scanner, face scanner, ID card scanner and so-on.
+It's not an issue but the security is still moderate not as advance as it is provided with fingertip scanner, face scanner, ID card scanner and so-on.
 Otherwise everything is complete.

 ## 5\.
 Attachment